-In “Sasha, what is to be done?”, S. T. Wilson develops a social comedy which crosses Europe, a road story of impressive content about a man determined to kidnap Lenin's body in Moscow.
+In “Sasha, what is to be done?”, S. T. Wilson develops a social comedy that crosses Europe, a road story of impressive content about a man determined to kidnap Lenin's body in Moscow.
 A tale of utopia, ethics, and love.
 With this novel, he collaborates for at last the world to bury the Cold War.

 "We are only a means used by them to exist and transmit their messages."

 What's the story behind your latest book?
 A friend asked me to tell the story of how he and three other people left the Iberian Peninsula to Moscow to rescue Lenin's body, displayed in a Mausoleum in Red Square.
 The story is a trip from Coimbra (Portugal) to Moscow and then to London, but ends in New York, precisely to try to help us analyze the Soviet period with more reason and less emotionalism.
 In fact, several generations lived a few of the Cold War.
-This era is part of our lives and of the humanity.
+This era is part of our lives and of humanity.
 I have received a lot of support from the readers, who send me messages and are making a positive current to spread the book as much as possible, considering that it raises many important points for reflection.
 I am very pleased with the repercussion of this work.

 What is the greatest joy of writing for you?
 The great joy of writing is to let the characters reveal themselves and gradually assume their personalities.
 We discover that we are only a means used by them to exist and transmit their messages that are also the messages of many readers.
 Another joy is when you feel that the story has come to an end, at least a temporary end.
 And the greatest joy is when we receive hundreds of messages from readers who have identified themselves with the set or with part of the messages that were transmitted.

 What do your readers mean to you?
 Readers are the reason for writing.
-If writing is a solitary act, or little interactive, it validates only when it finds resonance, when it finds people who are interested in that theme or how the points are approached.
+If writing is a solitary act or little interactive, it validates only when it finds resonance, when it finds people who are interested in that theme, or how the points are approached.
 The writer is a bridge between the characters and the readers, where the exchanges of energies between them pass.

 Who are your favorite authors?
 Classics like Shakespeare, Voltaire, Charles Dickens, Dostoyevsky, Victor Hugo, Jules Verne, Kafka, Hemingway.